 The University of Toronto (U of T) consistently ranks among the top universities globally, reflecting its commitment to academic excellence and research innovation.
-Its strong performance is highlighted in prominent rankings such as Times Higher Education and U.S. News & World Reports.
+Its strong performance in 2025 can be seen in prominent rankings such as Times Higher Education, ranked #21.

 The University of Toronto consistently ranks among the top institutions globally, reflecting its commitment to quality education and impactful research.